MarcelSchm/MS-Teams-Busy-Light/README.md

 [how to get presence using Graph API][6].
 One of them is the monitor the MS Teams log file on the local Harddrive.

+> [!NOTE]
+> This solution below only works for the OLD version of Microsoft Teams.
+The new version is on a different location, with some differences and limitations.
+Therefore, there will be an updated `MS-Teams-Settings.config` config setting file, that can be used to confige which version you want to use.

+### MS Teams OLD
 The location of this file:

 	C:\Users\%userprofile%\AppData\Roaming\Microsoft\Teams\logs.txt

 Idea on what/how to read from the log file I got from [this repository][2].

+### MS Teams NEW
+The location of this file:

+	C:\Users\%localappdata%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Logs

 ### Teams Presence status
 The Log File contains several information.